Ayako Hamada: Return to other promotions (2019–present)

 After a year, Hamada came out of retirement in July 2019.
 Her first match back was held on July 21 for Pro Wrestling Mexico, teaming with Chik Tormenta, defeating Taya Valkyrie and Star Fire.

 Second return to AAA (2019–present)

 On August 3, 2019, at Triplemanía XXVII, Hamada made her return to AAA, where she participated in a Tables, Ladders, and Chairs match for the vacant Reina de Reinas Championship, which was won by Tessa Blanchard.

 Personal life

 Hamada is fluent in both Japanese and Spanish.

-Suspended prison sentence
+Via her sister Xóchitl Hamada's marriages, she is sister-in-law to wrestlers Pentagón Black and Silver King.

+Legal issues

 Hamada was arrested on May 13, 2018, for possession of methamphetamine.
 Her arrest resulted in Pro Wrestling Wave terminating her contract and Sendai Girls' Pro Wrestling stripping her of the Sendai Girls World Championship.
 On July 18, 2018, she was given an 18-month prison sentence, suspended for three years.
 The same day, Hamada announced her retirement from pro wrestling, hoping to find work as an interpreter.
+However she returned to wrestling the following year.